10 Simple Steps to Boost Your COVID-19 Defence: Beyond Vaccines

 Step 10 - Take a daily Alpha Lipoic Acid (ALA) supplement

 Alpha Lipoic Acid acts as an anti-oxidant that enhances ACE2 activity.
 It also enhances effect of Omega-3 fats in protecting the brain.
-Inflammation has negative effect on ACE2 and causes ACE2 to be shed from cells so it becomes much less active.
+Inflammation has a negative effect on ACE2 and causes ACE2 to be shed from cells so it becomes much less active.
 This impact of inflammation can be reduced with ALA

 For adults Dr Galland MD recommends taking 600mg per day - i.e. 300mg twice a day with food)